 I’ve been told you are not supposed to try out brand new recipes for holidays, events, or whenever a large number of people will be eating your food.
 For fear that the recipe will come out terrible wrong, it’s recommended to stick with tried and true recipes for parties.
 This is probably good advice, but I decided to go against this “rule” for Thanksgiving and try out a new cheesecake recipe.
 (Besides, if I were to have practiced making this in advance, I would have had a whole pie to myself!
 Dangerous…)

-My mom has a delicious recipe for pomegranate glazed cheesecake, which I’ve made a few times in my springform pan. follow url I found this recipe a while back from Joy the Baker and have been dying for a chance to make it, because I’m a sucker for anything with salted caramel.
+My mom has a delicious recipe for pomegranate glazed cheesecake, which I’ve made a few times in my springform pan.
+I found this recipe a while back from buy prednisone and have been dying for a chance to make it, because I’m a sucker for anything with salted caramel.
 I adapted the recipe to be gluten-free.

 This recipe calls for baking your cheesecake in a pie dish, which I had never done before.
 I was a bit nervous that I over-baked the cheesecake, but it ended up turning out just delicious and was a huge hit on Thanksgiving.